Podnation93/Aurora_Invoice/README.md

 ### For Users

-1. Download the latest release from the [Releases](https://github.com/yourusername/aurora-invoice/releases) page
+1. Download the latest release from the [Releases](https://github.com/yourusername/aurora-invoice/releases) page.
-2. Extract the ZIP file to your preferred location
+2. Extract the ZIP file to your preferred location.
-3. Run `AuroraInvoice.exe`
+3. Run `AuroraInvoice.exe`.
-4. The application will automatically create a database on first run
+4. The application will automatically create a database on first run.

 ### For Developers